Clapham Common: Events

-Sporting events held in Clapham Common and sports teams based in the park include the Latin American football League, which has played organised football on the red car pitches located on the south side of the park since the 1980s; the British Australian Rules Football League Grand Final, for which the park is the traditional venue; South West London Chargers rugby club formed in 2013 have their home in the park; Sunday league football is regularly played with London Titans and Clapham Alexandra football clubs using the park; various teams from other sports are also active on the park, including softball and korfball.
+Sporting events held on Clapham Common and sports teams based there include the Latin American football League, which has played organised football on the red car pitches located on the south side of the park since the 1980s; the British Australian Rules Football League Grand Final, for which the common is the traditional venue; and South West London Chargers rugby club, formed in 2013; Sunday league football is regularly played, with London Titans and Clapham Alexandra among the football clubs using the common.
+Various teams from other sports are also active, including softball and korfball.

-A Lesbian & Gay Pride event, to be termed Pride House, was planned to take place on the park during the 2012 Summer Olympics, but ran into opposition from the Friends of Clapham Common and was eventually cancelled for lack of funding.
-Every Easter and February half-term George Irvin's Funfair visits the park.
+A Lesbian & Gay Pride event, to be termed Pride House, was planned to take place on the common during the 2012 Summer Olympics, but ran into opposition from the Friends of Clapham Common and was eventually cancelled for lack of funding.
+Every Easter and February half-term George Irvin's Funfair visits the common.

 On 13 March 2021, a vigil was held on the common following the murder of Sarah Everard, who was kidnapped nearby by then-serving Metropolitan Police officer Wayne Couzens.

 Cruising

 Clapham Common has a reputation as a place for men seeking anonymous sex with other men in public places.
-When Welsh politician Ron Davies was robbed at knifepoint in 1998 after he gave a lift to strangers he had met in the park, there was speculation that the incident involved "cruising"; Davies resigned his position in the UK government, denying the incident had anything to do with drugs or sex.
-There have been several attacks on men in the vicinity of the park, including one in 2005 on a young man, Jody Dobrowski, thought by his attackers to be gay, during which he was badly beaten and later died.
+When Welsh politician Ron Davies was robbed at knifepoint in 1998 after he gave a lift to strangers he had met on the common, there was speculation that the incident involved "cruising"; Davies resigned his position in the UK government, denying the incident had anything to do with drugs or sex.
+There have been several attacks on men in the vicinity of the common, including one in 2005 on a young man, Jody Dobrowski, thought by his attackers to be gay.
+He was badly beaten and later died.
 The incident was the impetus for the making of the 2007 Channel 4 film Clapham Junction.